-You have the right to correct the personal data we hold on you or change how we process your data/contact you.
+2. The right to rectification – you have the right to correct any personal data we hold about you that is incorrect or incomplete.
 You can do this by visiting the MyUnite website https://myunite.unitetheunion.org or by contacting your Regional Office to do this for you.

-You have the right to access the personal data we have kept on record about you.
-If you have any questions or concerns about this policy or would like to request access or deletion of your personal data, you can do this by contacting our Data Protection Officer at firstname.lastname@example.org or by post at the following address:-
+If you have any questions or concerns about this policy or would like to exercise any of the above applicable data protection rights, you can do this by contacting our Data Protection Officer at [email protected] or by post at the following address:-

 Data Protection Officer

 128 Theobald’s Road

 Unite are committed to your data protection and upholding your data rights.
 If you think we have not done so, please contact [email protected]

 You have the right to complain to the Information Commissioner’s Office or, if your branch is located outside of the UK, the Supervisory Authority of the Country in which it is based.